-In a bit more detail about my PhD project, I am interested in the photochemical and photophysical mechanisms that come into play upon ultraviolet (UV) irradiation.
-By using ultrafast laser spectroscopy, in my current work I investigate the dynamics of the distinct molecular relaxation pathways for two separate types of molecules.
-The first type are UV-absorbers (methyl anthranilate and homosalate) that are utilized as UV-blockers in commercially available sunscreens.
-The second type are biomolecule building blocks (pyrrole and pyrrole aldehyde), owing to their important role in biological photoprotection processes such as, e.g response to DNA damage by UV radiation.
+During the first part of my PhD I studied the dynamics of the distinct molecular relaxation pathways for two separate types of molecules, by implementing ultrafast laser spectroscopy in gas phase.
+The first type were UV-absorbers (methyl anthranilate and homosalate) that are utilized as UV-blockers in commercially available sunscreens.
+The second type were biomolecule building blocks (pyrrole and pyrrole aldehyde), owing to their important role in biological photoprotection processes such as, e.g response to DNA damage by UV radiation.

 In my current work I investigate the ultrafast dynamics of the UV-filter molecule methyl cinnamate in gas phase while I am about to take my first step into the more “realistic” -in terms of sunscreen applications- world of solution phase experiments!

 In my spare time I enjoy being a substitute teacher at the Greek School of Coventry, as well as cooking, baking and eating!